graveyard/gearman-node/mocks/README.md

 emitting a complete event.

 ## MockJobs
-Mock jobs that you can pass to the `registerTask` method of a `MockClient`.
+Mock jobs that you can pass to the `intercept` method of a `MockClient`.

 ### MockJob
 Base class for mock jobs.